CHOP-CGTInformatics/REDCapTidieR/utility/cli_message_examples_reprex.md

 )
 #> Warning: !
 The `vitals` and `adverse_events` forms have repeating event information but
 #>   are not linked to any events. `structure` will be `nonrepeating`.
-#> ℹ This can occur when a previously previously repeating form was unlinked from
+#> ℹ This can occur when a previously repeating form was unlinked from all events.
-#>   all event.
 ```

 <sup>Created on 2026-06-11 with [reprex v2.1.1](https://reprex.tidyverse.org)</sup>